 CEC classes have a department designator of AESP, BMEN, CSCE, ECIV, ECHE, ELCT, ITEC, EMCH, or ENCP.

-- Prerequisite and corequisite overrides for CEC classes may be petitioned to the department offering the class.
+- Prerequisite and corequisite overrides for CEC classes may be petitioned to the department offering the class using the appropriate department form.

 - All other override requests for CEC classes may be submitted to CEC Student Services via email to StudentServices@cec.sc.edu for review and consideration.